THE VISOPSYS MULTITASKER AND SCHEDULER

 Amongst all of the processes in the “normal” priority queues, there is a fair approach to scheduling.
 This fair algorithm utilizes a weighting scheme.
 When the scheduler gains control of the processor, each waiting task’s weight is calculated.
 In the general case, the task with the highest weight “wins” and is granted the next time slice.

-Among the variables which contribute to a process’ weight will be the following: priority, waiting time, and “shortness”.
+Among the variables which contribute to a process’ weight will be the following: priority, waiting time, whether it yielded the previous timeslice, and “shortness”.
 Shortness will be implemented later (shortest job first), so for now we will concentrate on priority and waiting time.
 The formula will look like this:

 weight = (task priority * priority ratio) + waiting time